telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 * Look into ways to increase the Application Pool recycle time or implement a heartbeat-like functionality to keep it alive at all times

 * You may experience the error in a load balanced environment where the servers are configured to use different machine keys.
 In this case, the request to a resource may fail due to the encrypted querystring parameter identifying the resource being non-decryptable on the other server.
-To solve it, you should ensure that all servers use the same <machineKey> as explained in the [Web Farm Deployment Considerations](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ff649308(v=pandp.10)?redirectedfrom=MSDN#web-farm-deployment-considerations) article.
+To solve it, you should ensure that all servers use the same <machineKey> and Telerik.Web.UI.WebResourceSession as explained in the [Integrating RadControls in WebFarm/WebGarden](https://www.telerik.com/blogs/integrate-radcontrols-for-asp.net-ajax-in-a-webfarm-or-webgarden) article.

 * [Important tip] Use the CDNs (for [scripts]({%slug scriptmanager/cdn-support/overview%}) and [skins]({%slug stylesheetmanager/cdn-support/overview%})) plus the [MS AJAX CDN](https://www.asp.net/ajax/cdn#Using_ASPNET_Ajax_from_the_CDN_20) so WebResources are used as rarely as possible (only some dialogs, the binary image and file uploads will keep using WebResources).